niofis/Movil3D/README.md

 Movil3D
 =======

-Very simple software rasterizer for 3D objects, written in C#.
+Very simple software rasterizer for 3D objects written in C#.
 This library renders to a System.Drawing.Graphics object passed as parameter to the 'Pintar' (Draw) method.

 ###Build